Youssef-Remah/Backend-Task/README.md

 # Online Library System (Backend Task)

-A web-based system for managing an online library, allowing users to sign up, log in, and manage books, authors, and categories.
+A backend system for managing an online library, allowing users to sign up, log in, and manage books, authors, and categories.

 ## Tech Stack
 - **Backend:** Python, Flask, SQLAlchemy